 Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

-We’ve spent years exploring the Oregon coast, and it’s still a place we go back to at any chance we get.
+We’ve spent years exploring the Oregon coast, and it’s still a place we go back to any chance we get.
 It’s beautiful, fun, and so relaxing.
 This itinerary is best for those wanting a road trip — seeing ALL the best sights and staying in different towns every night.

 If you want a slower-paced trip, we have recommendations on where to extend your stay and what to do with your extra time.
 It’s also possible to choose one town to make your home base and explore as much as you can in one day from there.